Can’t Access the RAPIDS Website? Contact the DMDC Support Center (DSC) User Help Desk at 1-800-477-8227. They are open 24 hours a day, 7 days a week.

-The RAPIDS website features has a search function that makes it easy to find a location based on your state, zip code, Building or Site Name, or country (there are RAPIDS locations in about two dozen overseas locations).
+The RAPIDS website features a search function that makes it easy to find a location based on your state, zip code, building or site name or country (there are RAPIDS locations in about two dozen overseas locations).

-The search results provide the closest location to you, and provides the address, contact information, office hours, and which documents you will need to obtain your new military ID Card.
+The search results provide the closest location to you and the address, contact information, office hours and which documents you will need to obtain your new military ID Card.
 You may also need to obtain a visitor’s pass to get on base if you don’t currently have a military ID.
-Be sure to get that information ironed out prior to arriving to the base.
+Be sure to get that information ironed out prior to arriving at the base.
 You don’t want to miss your appointment because you were trying to get on base!

 How To Use The RAPIDS Appointment Scheduler

-The biggest issue most first-time visitors have is getting to the website (click to visit).
-Many government websites have issues with their security certificates that cause many browsers to give an error informing the visitor the site is not secure.
+The biggest issue most first-time visitors have is getting to the website.
+Many government websites have issues with their security certificates which cause browsers to give an error informing the visitor the site is not secure.
 Here is an example:

 As you can see from the above image, the browser sends a message to the user that the site is insecure.
 You will need to click the “Advanced” link to see an additional message: